Skip to content

 Extend your integrations with additional payment methods processed outside of Stripe.

-Custom payment methods allow you to extend your payment integrations with payment methods processed outside of Stripe.
+Custom payment methods allow you to extend your payment and billing integrations with payment methods processed outside of Stripe.
 For a list of payment methods offered by Stripe, see the payment method overview page.

 While you process custom payment method transactions outside of Stripe, you can still record the transaction details to your Stripe account to unify reporting and build back office workflows.